ricmoo/GMEllipticCurveCrypto/README.md

 ### Shared secret

 Shared secrets using ECDH are the same length as the curve.
-So, the 192 bit curve will produce a shared secret that is 24 bytes long.
+So, the 192 bit curve will produce a shared secret that is 24 bytes (192 bits) long.

 ```objective-c
 NSString *alicePublicKey = @"A9N+XWIjLCYAwa8Hb7T6Rohttqo91CF8HQ==";